65pc IIOJK’s Teen Students Suffering From Academic Stress: Study - UrduPoint

 The study says children and adolescents represent a tender part of the human life cycle and they may be at a higher risk of psychiatric disorders.

-Dr Yasir Hassan, Professor at IMHANS, told the media if these mental health issues are not addressed in teenage, the patients can develop suicidal tendencies in future.
+Dr Yasir Hassan, Professor at IMHANS, told if these mental health issues are not addressed in teenage, the patients can develop suicidal tendencies in future.